annamatolay/ArtistArchivist/README.md

 ## Disclaimer

-This section is all about what could have been if I don't get stuck with Compose or Coroutines, prioritized better, or don't get sick...
-However, I'm very grateful for this task because I finally could truly deep dive into Compose and try Coroutines for the first time.
+This section is all about what could have been if I don't get stuck with Compose or Coroutines, prioritized better, or don't get sick... **However, I'm very grateful for this task because I finally could truly deep dive into Compose and try Coroutines for the first time.**

 Modularisation and testing are not finished.
 In both of the cases, I have more progress than I pushed here but didn't want to share broken code.
 However, I feel I need to share my thoughts.

+#### Version controll

+I followed [Conventional Commits](https://cheatography.com/albelop/cheat-sheets/conventional-commits/), but if you check the history I basically pushed most of my work in one commit.
+I never do something like that if I'm working in a team.
+But even if I'm working on a pet project.
+This is an exception.
+If you interested how I mannaging version controll I suggest you to check the [commit history](https://github.com/annamatolay/lirael-android/commits/main) of my most recent pet project.

 #### Modularisation